Being interested in being confident encourages one to maintain good mental health.

 An important factor in mental health improvement is private self-awareness.
 Therefore, we should consider taking care of ourselves more often.
 Because the more we handle ourselves positively, the more we get to have that overall health stability.

 Self-care provides us with insight into how to be the best version of ourselves.
-It allows us to better cope with stress while supporting us in prioritizing what’s important.
-It provides us time to understand our needs better.
-Being self-aware is about aiming to be better, if not the best.
+It allows us to better cope with stress, negative behaviors and emotions, while supporting us in prioritizing what’s important.
+It provides us time to understand our needs better. self-consciousness is about aiming to be better, if not the best.